Philip Melanchthon: As theologian

-As a theologian, Melanchthon did not show so much creative ability, but rather a genius for collecting and systematizing the ideas of others, especially of Luther, for the purpose of instruction.
-He kept to the practical, and cared little for connection of the parts, so his Loci were in the form of isolated paragraphs.
-The fundamental difference between Luther and Melanchthon lies not so much in the latter's ethical conception, as in his humanistic mode of thought which formed the basis of his theology and made him ready not only to acknowledge moral and religious truths outside of Christianity, but also to bring Christian truth into closer contact with them, and thus to mediate between Christian revelation and ancient philosophy.
+As a theologian, his strength lay in collecting and systematizing the ideas of others, especially of Luther, for the purpose of instruction.
+He kept to the practical, and did not look at the connection of the parts, and his Loci were in the form of isolated paragraphs.
+His humanistic mode of thought formed the basis of his theology so that he acknowledged moral and religious truths outside of Christianity, and brought Christian truth into closer contact with them, to mediate between Christian revelation and ancient philosophy.

 Melanchthon's views differed from Luther's only in some modifications of ideas.
-Melanchthon looked upon the law as not only the correlate of the Gospel, by which its effect of salvation is prepared, but as the unchangeable order of the spiritual world which has its basis in God himself.
-He furthermore reduced Luther's much richer view of redemption to that of legal satisfaction.
-He did not draw from the vein of mysticism running through Luther's theology, but emphasized the ethical and intellectual elements.
+Melanchthon looked upon the law as not only the correlate of the Gospel, but as the unchangeable order of the spiritual world with its basis in God himself.
+He distilled Luther's view of redemption to that of legal satisfaction.
+He did not focus on the mysticism running through Luther's theology, but emphasized the ethical and intellectual elements.

-After giving up determinism and absolute predestination and ascribing to man a certain moral freedom, he tried to ascertain the share of free will in conversion, naming three causes as concurring in the work of conversion, the Word, the Spirit, and the human will, not passive, but resisting its own weakness.
-Since 1548 he used the definition of freedom formulated by Erasmus, "the capability of applying oneself to grace."
+After giving up determinism and absolute predestination and ascribing a certain moral freedom to humanity, he tried to ascertain the share of free will in conversion, naming three causes as concurring in the work of conversion - the Word, the Spirit, and the human will, which was not passive, but resisting its own weakness.
+After 1548 he used Erasmus' definition of freedom, "the capability of applying oneself to grace."